 Choa Chu Kang Cemetery is the sole place to be laid to rest in Singapore, and plots there cost $315 for Muslims, Jews, Parsis, and Bahais.
-In case you belong to a religion not mentioned, all other cemetery sites would set you back $940.
+If you belong to a religion not mentioned, all other cemetery sites will set you back $940.

 There are three crematoriums in Singapore, two owned privately and one operated by the government.
-Pre-arrangement and payment are required for cremation services.
+It’s important to note that pre-arrangement and payment are required for cremation services.

 Government-Owned Mandai Crematorium

 - Fax: 6459 5228